Reunions are a great way to reconnect with old friends, revisit your time at Strathclyde, and celebrate special milestones.

 Frequently asked questions

-We are very happy to contact your former classmates on your behalf by email or letter, but unfortunately due to data protection regulation we are unable to pass on any contact information to you.
+We are very happy to contact your former classmates on your behalf, but due to data protection regulation we cannot pass any contact information to you.

-You can also search our alumni directory to find people from your department and year of graduation.
+You can search our alumni directory to find people from your department and year of graduation.

 Other ways to get in touch with your former classmates are via LinkedIn or Facebook.
 The University has an alumni LinkedIn group with over 13,500 members who you will be able to contact directly if you join the group.